 Interdisciplinary, combining insights from different industries and societal sectors, technologies, practices and practitioners.

-DIRoS’ current research work focuses on standardization and innovation (expanding on research grant for Intel; ongoing work with dr. Roland Ortt and dr. Mostafa Sherif) and standards in care for the elderly.
+DIRoS currently focuses on the theme ‘standardization and innovation’ (ongoing work with dr. Roland Ortt and Arjan Widlak) and standards in care for the elderly.
 List of previous projects.